 Upon receiving the request, the MEF shall process the request.

 The MEF attempts to parse the request message information into MEFClientRegID, cmdID and cmdStatusCode elements.
 If parsing succeeds, then the MEF proceeds to step 2b.
-If parsing fails, then the MEF shall send an MEF Client Command Update response with the BAD_REQUEST request Status Code from Table 5.1.2-3 in TS-0032 [ITU-T Y.oneM2M.MAF.MEF], and no further steps are performed.
+If parsing fails, then the MEF shall send an MEF Client Command Update response with the BAD_REQUEST request Status Code from Table 5.1.2-3 in TS-0032 [ITU-T Y.4500.32], and no further steps are performed.

 The MEF compares the cmdID in the request to the cmdID of the most recently issued MEF Client Commands.
 If there is no match then the cmdID and cmdStatusCode are discarded.
 If there is a match, then the MEF can records the cmdID and cmdStatusCode.